czhujer/docker-sugarcrmstack-ng/manual-installation.md

 Listen 10443
 ```

-- edit /etc/httpd/conf.d/25-sugar*.conf and set the ports to 10080 and 10443
+- edit /etc/httpd/conf.d/zzz.conf (or /etc/httpd/conf.d/25-sugar*.conf): set the ports for VirtualHost(s) to 10080 and 10443

+- restart apache service: systemctl restart httpd

-- copy /etc/puppet/manifests/puppet-nginx.pp from another hosts directory in Config Management repo
+- copy nginx manifest from another hosts directory in Config Management repo to /etc/puppet/manifests/puppet-nginx.pp

-- edit this nginx.pp file:
+- edit this (puppet-nginx.pp) file according to the step below...

 - uncomment self-signed certificates and comment the SugarFactory ones in puppet nginx file